Gabapentin and Brain Damage: Side Effects and Benefits

 Autonomic dysfunction refers to problems with the autonomic nervous system (ANS).

-The autonomic nervous system is a network involving the amygdala, hypothalamus, and brain stem.
-It controls all involuntary bodily functions, such as:
+The autonomic nervous system is a division of the nervous system that regulates involuntary bodily functions, such as:

 • Heart rate